-- Amalgamate community newcomer support groups, including Phase I LIP Council, to form one collaborative body to guide and support implementation of Settlement Strategy - Revise Terms of Reference to finalize structure of council and responsibilities of its members - Fulfil appropriate human resource needs for Phase II implementation PUBLIC AWARENESS Ensuring that Sarnia-Lambton is a welcoming place for immigrants and newcomers
+- Amalgamate community newcomer support groups, including Phase I LIP Council, to form one collaborative body to guide and support implementation of Settlement Strategy - Revise Terms of Reference to finalize structure of council and responsibilities of its members - Fulfil appropriate human resource needs for Phase II implementation

+PUBLIC AWARENESS

+Ensuring that Sarnia-Lambton is a welcoming place for immigrants and newcomers

-Hailey McHarg Photography, Newcomer Portal A general lack of understanding of immigrants and newcomers, rather than outright prejudice and discrimination, was more often brought up by newcomers as a barrier to feeling fully welcomed into the community.
-While Sarnia-Lambton was repeatedly described as a friendly place, the need to make the community more welcoming and culturally aware - in order to sustain and support the current population of staying culturally immigrants as well as attract more was nevertheless mentioned.
-Service providers also expressed their desire to become more culturally competent in order to provide respectful and appropriate services to immigrants and newcomers.
-Two strategies have been recommended to bring a greater of awareness newcomer and and immigrant circumstances experiences to the broader Sarnia-Lambton community as well as create and awareness of services an immigrants supports for and newcomers currently available here. becoming competent as an organization, competent with things, not just on language, but understanding what it means to serve an Italian family [for example] and how they see family, not making suggestions that they would kind offensive, I think also Service Provider Participant Strategy #11 Promote public awareness of newcomer and immiarant issues through media campaigns and community events Action Steps:
+A general lack of understanding of immigrants and newcomers, rather than outright prejudice and discrimination, was more brought up by newcomers as a barrier to feeling fully welcomed into the community.
+While Sarnia-Lambton was repeatedly described as a friendly place, the need to make community more welcoming culturally aware - in order to sustain and support the current population of immigrants as well as attract more was nevertheless mentioned.
+Service understanding what providers also expressed their desire to become more culturally competent in order to provide respectful and appropriate services to immigrants and newcomers.

+Two strategies been have recommended to bring a greater newcomer awareness and circumstances and immigrant experiences to the broader Sarnia-Lambton community as well as create awareness of services and supports for immigrants and newcomers currently available here.

+I think also becoming competent as an organization, the staying culturally competent with things, not just on language, but it means to serve an Italian family [for example] and how they see family, not making suggestions that they would find offensive.
+Service Provider

+Promote public awareness of newcomer and immigrant issues through media campaigns and community events

-Talk to me, because when they are talking to me they say, "Dh, where did you learn to speak English this • well?' and things like that.
+Talk to me, because when they are talking to me they say, "Oh, where did you learn to speak English . this well?' and things like that.
 It is obvious you have some preconceived notions about people from [my country].
-1 have spoken English all my life and my kids • don't speak any other language apart from English and French.
-Immigrant/Newcomer .
-Participan - Develop multi-media campaign to promote a welcoming and inclusive Sarnia-Lambton - Continue to encourage current (and organize more) multicultural events in Sarnia-Lambton - Create better access to diversity training for businesses and non-profit organizations - Advocate for immigrants and newcomers to be more visible in the community, in the workplace, and in public office Strategy #12 Design comprehensive marketing strategy for current, enhanced, and upcoming immigrant services Action Steps:
+I have spoken English all my life and my kids don't speak any other language apart from English and French.
+Immigrant/Newcomer Participant

+- Develop multi-media campaign to promote a welcoming and inclusive Sarnia-Lambton - Continue to encourage current (and organize more) multicultural events in Sarnia-Lambton - Create better access to diversity training for businesses and non-profit organizations - Advocate for immigrants and newcomers to be more visible in the community, in the workplace, and in public office

+Design comprehensive marketing strategy for current, enhanced, and upcoming immigrant services

-- Ensure programming for immigrants and • newcomers has adequate funds for marketing of services - Share marketing • resources among service organizations - Encourage • stakeholders to utilize County of Lambton's immigration portal, liveinlambton.ca, to advertise and market services and events
+- Ensure programming for immigrants and newcomers has adequate funds for marketing of services - Share marketing resources among service organizations - Encourage stakeholders to utilize County of Lambton's immigration portal, liveinlambton.ca, to advertise and market services and events research indicates that a diverse and welcoming community must continue to be cultivated so that it may grow and thrive.